teddylambert/PrisonBlock/README.md

 Thanks!

 ## v1.0
-Any companies that use prison labor have their name changed to "DON'T BUY" any time it appears on a webpage".
+Any companies that use prison labor have their name changed to "PRISON BREAK" any time it appears on a webpage.

 ## v2.0
 A pop-up will appear any time you try to access the website of a company that uses prison labor.
 The popup will make you confirm you want to be on the site to continue.